 Give It Time

-For babies particularly sensitive to change, it can take a couple of weeks for them to adjust to a new schedule.
-So if your little one fails to get with the program at first, even after trying the above steps, don’t stress.
-Within a week or two, baby’s sleep schedule should catch up as the new normal settles in.
+Here’s the hard truth: Some babies are particularly sensitive to changes in their sleep schedule, and it can take a few weeks for them to adjust to a new one.
+So if your little one fails to get with the program at first, even after trying the above steps, hang in there.
+Within a week or two, baby’s sleep schedule should catch up. then

 Roll with It